P. R. Krishna Kumar

-P. R. Krishna Kumar (23 September 1951 – 16 September 2020) was an Indian Ayurveda expert and managing director of The Arya Vaidya Pharmacy (Coimbatore) Ltd. He founded the AVP Research Foundation, a non-profit organisation promoting research in the Ayurveda.
+P. R. Krishna Kumar (23 September 1951 – 16 September 2020) was an Indian Ayurveda expert and managing director of The Arya Vaidya Pharmacy (Coimbatore) Ltd. He established The Ayurvedic Trust, overseeing AVCRI (The Arya Vaidya Chikitsalayam and Research Institute) and AVP Research Foundation, a non-profit organisation promoting research in the Ayurveda.
 He was the chancellor of the Avinashilingam University, and the chairman of CARe Keralam (Confederation for Ayurvedic Renaissance – Keralam), a resource centre involved in efforts to standardise Ayurvedic medicines.
 The Government of India awarded him the fourth-highest civilian honour of the Padma Shri, in 2009, for his contributions to Ayurveda.

 Early life

-Krishna Kumar was born on 23 September 1951 in a family of Ayurvedic practitioners in Shoranur, Palakkad district, in the south Indian state of Kerala, to Pankajam and P. V. Rama Varier, an ayurvedic physician and the founder of the Arya Vaidya Pharmacy.
+Krishna Kumar was born on 23 September 1951 in a family of Ayurvedic practitioners in Shoranur, Palakkad district, in the south Indian state of Kerala, to Pankajam and Aryavaidyan P.V.
+Rama Varier, an ayurvedic physician and the founder of the Arya Vaidya Pharmacy.
 His formal education in ayurveda was at the Shoranur Ayurveda College, in Shoranur, Palakkad.